JoonaSavela/CarND-Project-2-traffic-signs/writeup.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

 The first and the second images might be difficult to classify because of the peculiar lighting conditions on the images.
+The second image is also poorly represented in the training data, as seen from the bar chart above (label 19), which makes it even more difficult to classify, probably the hardest one of these five images.
 The third image might be difficult because it's quite tilted to the left.
-The fourth is probably the easiest to classify, thanks to preprocessing of the images, but is still somewhat unclear and too much lit.
-The fifth and final image might be difficult to classify because it's partly covered by an obstacle, and because it's poorly represented in the training data, as seen from the bar chart above (pedestrians, label 27).
+The fourth is probably the easiest to classify, thanks to preprocessing of the images, but is still somewhat unclear and too lit.
+The fifth and final image might be difficult to classify because it's partly covered by an obstacle, and because it's poorly represented in the training data, as seen from the bar chart above (label 27).

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).